DEPARTMENT OF COMMERCE

 MARYLAND ECONOMIC DEVELOPMENT COMMISSION

-The Maryland Economic Development Commission was formed first by the Governor and then by statute in 1995 (Executive Order 01.01.1995.04; Chapter 120, Acts of 1995).
-The Commission establishes economic development policy and, since October 2015, oversees the operations of the Department of Commerce, including its efforts to attract and retain businesses and jobs in Maryland (Chapter 141, Acts of 2015).
+Economic development policy is established by the Commission, which, since October 2015, oversees the operations of the Department of Commerce, including its efforts to attract and retain businesses and jobs in Maryland (Chapter 141, Acts of 2015).

 A strategic plan for economic development in the State was completed by the Commission in December 1995.
-The plan, Strategic Directions for Increasing Maryland's Competitiveness, recommended to the Governor program and spending priorities to attract business to Maryland.
-A second report, Strategic Directions for Increasing Competitiveness of Maryland's Growth Industry Sectors, was submitted to the Governor in May 1997.
+The plan, titled Strategic Directions for Increasing Maryland's Competitiveness, recommended to the Governor program and spending priorities to attract business to Maryland.
+A second plan, Strategic Directions for Increasing Competitiveness of Maryland's Growth Industry Sectors, was submitted to the Governor in May 1997.
 Inactive since 2006, the Commission was revived in August 2009.

 In October 2015, the Commission was reconstituted, both in its composition and the scope of its duties (Chapter 141, Acts of 2015).
-Its first responsibility was to create a strategic economic development plan to attract, retain, and grow business and jobs in Maryland.
+Its first responsibility now is to create a strategic economic development plan to attract, retain, and grow business and jobs in Maryland.
 This plan, Best is the Standard, was submitted in February 2016.
 The Commission also advises the Secretary of Commerce on economic development policy in Maryland.

 The Commission has up to twenty-five voting members.
 Twenty-one voting members are appointed by the Governor with Senate advice and consent to three-year terms; and the Senate President and the House Speaker each appoint two voting members, and each appoints one nonvoting member.
 Four ex officio nonvoting members also serve on the Commission.
 The Governor names the Chair (Code Economic Development Article, secs.
 2.5-201 through 2.5-207.